Setting Effective Property Investment Goals: How To Achieve Success in 2025

 Again you need to be specific.
 A goal like ‘I want to be a successful landlord’ isn’t a very useful measurement.

 Monetary goals are the easiest type of goals to measure.
-But goals may also be non-monetary.
+But goals may also be non-monetary and can be focused on other lifestyle aspects or any criteria you wish to add to your property plan.

 Achievable